Uploading Content to the Marketplace

 -

-Select the type of License you want applied to your app.
+Select the License Type you want applied to your app.

 Open-Source Software Licenses

-These are the open-source software license options available and their requirements:
+The following table describes the open-source software license options available and their requirements.

 Notes | Commercial use allowed? | Component code needs to be in public repo? | License text required with copyright info in code and distribution artifact? | Can modify?
 (Mention modifications to code) | Can consuming apps use without making their code public? | Notice files should be distributed with artifact? | Original component source code to be distributed with consuming app? | Can sub-license? | |